Nearby Planetary Systems As Lenses During Predicted Close Passages to Background Stars: Abstract

 \section{Abstract}

-The first predicted mesolensing event is likely to occur during the winter or spring of 2011/2012.
-The lens is the nearby, low-mass high-proper-motion star VB~10, and the source a distant field star much bluer than VB~10 and 1.5 magnitudes dimmer in B band.
-If VB~10 has planets, they could produce lensing signatures that enhance the detectability of the stellar-lens event and/or produce distinct planet-lens signatures.
-Here, we study the lensing signatures associated with planets orbiting nearby high-proper-motion stars to provide a guide for observers for this event and future predicted ones.
-We illustrate our case by considering hypothetical planets orbiting VB~10 with separations ranging from $2~R_{\sun}$ to tens of AU.
+The Einstein rings and proper motions of nearby stars tend to be large.
+Thus, every year some foreground stars within a few hundred parsecs of Earth induce gravitational lensing events in background stars.
+In some of these cases, the events may exhibit evidence of planets orbiting the nearby star.
+In fact, planets can even be discovered during relatively distant passages.
+Here, we study the lensing signatures associated with planets orbiting nearby high-proper-motion stars.
 We find the following.
 (1)~Wide-orbit planets can be detected for all distances of closest approach between the foreground and background stars, potentially producing independent events long before and/or after the closest approach.
-(2)~Close-orbit planets can be detected for intermediate distances of closest approach ($\lesssim 50$~mas for VB~10), producing quasiperiodic signatures that may occur days or weeks before and after the stellar-lens event.
-(3)~Planets in the so-called ``zone for resonant lensing'' can significantly increase the magnification when the distance of closest approach is small ($\lesssim 20$~mas for VB~10), making the stellar-lens event easier to detect while simultaneously providing evidence for planets.
-We show that an observing plan in which VB~10 is targeted several times per night at each of several longitudes will either detect planets, or else place weak limits on possible parameters.
-We expect VB~10 to be the first of a continuing line of predicted events.
-An observing program for this event can pave the way for future programs and discoveries.
-This is discussed in more detail in Paper II.
+(2)~Close-orbit planets can be detected for intermediate distances of closest approach, producing quasiperiodic signatures that may occur days or weeks before and after the stellar-lens event.
+(3)~Planets in the so-called ``zone for resonant lensing'' can significantly increase the magnification when the distance of closest approach is small, making the stellar-lens event easier to detect, while simultaneously providing evidence for planets.
+Because approaches close enough to allow planets to be detected can be predicted, we can plan observing strategies to take advantage of the theoretical framework built in this paper, which describes the sequence of expected effects in terms of a sequence of detection regimes. \\ {\it Key words:} planetary systems - stars; low-mass

 \rd{Di\thinspace Stefano}